jentery/391/index.md

-# Games and Interactive Fiction: Studies in Genre (DRAFT)
+An undergraduate course for 40 students
-English 391, Spring 2023 at UVic
+English 391 | Spring 2023 at UVic
-Jentery Sayers, instructor
+TWF, 11:30am - 12:20pm
+Taught by Jentery Sayers (he / him / his; jentery@uvic.ca)

+*This outline is licensed [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).*

 Please select a game or interactive fiction to study for the entire term.
 No worries.
 You may change your selection at any point, if you'd like.